Logius-standaarden/fsc-core/draft-fsc-core-00.md

 # Introduction

 This section gives an introduction to this RFC.
-Section 2 describes the architecture of systems that follow the FSC standard.
+Section 2 describes the architecture of a system that follows the FSC specication.
-Section 3 describes the interfaces and behavior of FSC functionality in detail.
+Section 3 describes the interfaces and behavior of FSC components in detail.

 ## Purpose

-The Federated Service Connectivity (FSC) specification describes a way to implement technically interoperable API gateway functionality, covering federated authentication, secure connecting and transaction logging in a large-scale, dynamic API landscape.
+The Federated Service Connectivity (FSC) specifications describe a way to implement technically interoperable API gateway functionality, covering federated authentication, secure connecting and transaction logging in a large-scale, dynamic API landscape.
 The standard includes the exchange of information and requests about the management of connections and authorizations, in order to make it possible to automate those activities.

 The Core part of the Federated Service Connectivity (FSC) specification achieves inter-organizational, technical interoperability
 - to discover services